magsol/Twitterbot/README.md

 PHP Twitterbot
 ==============

+<span color="red">**DEPRECATION NOTICE**</span>: As of the release of [PyBot](https://github.com/magsol/pybot), this Twitter bot implementation has been deprecated.
+No further updates will be made to this repository.
+Apologies for any inconvenience; PHP just wasn't made for this sort of thing.

 This is designed to be a relatively lightweight, flexible framework for deploying your own customized and automated twittering bot that more or less does whatever you program it to do.